AnanasikDev/Terrain/README.md

 ***Brush density***: static amount of spawned object per click.

+***Randomize, Randomization %***: If Randomize is enabled then brush density will be randomized as Randomization % value.

 ***Brush size***: static abstract size of brush.
 You can change it with hotkeys: *F + Scroll Wheel*

 ***Brush shape***: shape of brush.
 Spawnes objects evenly on shape.

+***Brush mode***: brush surface detection mode.
+If it is static then brush will be used only on static normal.
+If mode is AsNormal then brush rotates as normal the cursor points on.
+First mode is useful for trees planting; Second may be used for planting moss onto walls etc.

 ***Fill brush***: if turned on it will spawn *inside* shape, otherwise only on border.

 ***Index objects***: if turned on Willow will index names.